This course is the same as the 3-year BSc Environmental Science degree (F900), but with a fourth year to achieve the MSci qualification.

 Study Abroad options

-• Malaysia option: students on this degree can apply to spend a semester or year studying abroad at The University of Nottingham Malaysia Campus, located close to Kuala Lumpur, the capital of Malaysia.
+• As a student of Environmental Science, you have the opportunity to spend a semester or year studying abroad at the University of Nottingham Malaysia Campus.
 All teaching at our Malaysia Campus is in English and the modules and exams are very similar to those in Nottingham.

-• Combining Environmental Science with a Certificate in European Studies offers the opportunity to study abroad at one of our Erasmus+ partner universities in France, Germany or Spain for an extra year.
-You can transfer to this four year route in your first semester of study, subject to language competency.
+• Combining MSci Environmental Science with an International Year offers the opportunity to study abroad at one of our partner universities in France or Spain for example.
+You can transfer to this five year route in your first semester of study.

-• Students can also apply to the University-wide exchange programme and spend a semester studying abroad at one of our world-leading partner universities in a variety of overseas locations including Australia, New Zealand, Canada, USA and China.
+• Students can also apply to the University-wide exchange programme and spend a semester studying abroad at one of our world-leading partner universities in a variety of overseas locations including Australia, New Zealand, Canada, the USA and South Korea.